Noaemien/ada-template-website/analysis.md

   </iframe>
 </div>

 Therefore versitality captures not only the topic diversity but goes further into linked categories to better identify topical connections.

-Hubs with high versatility tend to link otherwise distant thematic regions, offering multiple plausible navigation paths even when their raw popularity is limited.
-Meaning this is specially important for players who want to take shortcuts.
+Thanks to this property, multiple plausible navigation paths within the limited depth are offered.
+This is the case sometimes even the raw popularity of the articles is not as high.
+Pointing towards a complementaryquality between these metrics.

 ---